rightsizing: stop basing your headcount on who shouts loudest

-Typically, rightsizing just isn’t done in anything like the type of rigour it deserves.
-Whether this is because it is the political hot potato no-one dares to touch or simply the lack of rigour and tools to think about it.
+Typically, rightsizing just isn’t done in anything like the type of rigor it deserves.
+Whether this is because it’s the political hot potato no-one dares to touch or simply the lack of rigor and tools to think about it.

 Rightsizing is the decision on how many people, how much effort, to invest against any set of activities.
 The outcome is a staff profile or resource plan.
 The outcome is the amount of talent dedicated to any particular area.

 Given how important these decisions are, it amazes us how little time is dedicated to thinking about it.
 For instance, after reviewing the ten most prominent books and 20 most circulated white papers on organizational design, this topic isn’t mentioned.
 Structure is, big time.
 Process is and lateral capability is there, as is option analysis and the link to strategy or competencies and organizational health.
 But not how to determine the number of people to employ.